 A lullaby is sung so that the child grows up pure in soul, gentle and kind.

-6.Creative group work
+6.Creative work in groups

-ORDER THE ORDER TO MAKE A LULLABY.
+ARRANGE THE LINES IN ORDER TO MAKE A LULLABY SONG.

 The cranes have arrived